Sensing-Dev/doc/docs/tutorials/cpp/parse-gendc.md

 ## Tutorial

-In the [previous tutorial](save-gendc), we learn how to save GenDC data into a binary file.
-Now we load the data and parse the container, and get some information of the sensor from its descriptor.
+In the [previous tutorial](save-gendc), we learned how to save GenDC data into a binary file.
+Now, we will load the data, parse the container, and retrieve some information about the sensor from its descriptor.

 ### GenDC

-GenDC is Generic Data Container defined by EMVA.
-As it is named with generic, it can contain any types of data defined by the camera device no matter what data dimension is, metadata is, and image sequences/bursts are.
+GenDC, or Generic Data Container, is defined by the EMVA (European Machine Vision Association).
+True to its name, it can contain any types of data defined by the camera device, regardless of the data dimension, metadata, or whether they are image sequences/bursts.

 While the format rule is defined in [the official document](https://www.emva.org/wp-content/uploads/GenICam_GenDC_v1_1.pdf), GenDC Separator helps you with easily parsing the whole container.